RAVoigt/kv-flask-hammer/README.md

 Flask-Hammer's value (to me) is in helping to stand up a batteries-included flask app very quickly from an idea or for an MVP.
 Its value to anyone else is probably minimal.

+Contributions and fixes are welcome, but for the time being this is deliberately more of an idiosyncratic convenience library than anything else.

 # PyPi
 https://pypi.org/project/kv-flask-hammer/